TeamCOMPAS/COMPAS/online-docs/pages/User guide/Post-processing/post-processing-hdf5-info.rst

 whenever dataset values are accessed (read or written (i.e. changed)), if the value is not already in memory, the entire chunk containing the value must be read from, or written to, the storage media - even if the dataset value being accessed is the only value in the chunk.
-So few large chunks could cause empty, "wasted", space in the ``HDF5`` files (at the end of datasets) - but they could also adversely affect performance by causing unecessary IO traffic (although probably not much in the way we access data in COMPAS files).
+So few large chunks could cause empty, "wasted", space in the ``HDF5`` files (at the end of datasets) - but they could also adversely affect performance by causing unnecessary IO traffic (although probably not much in the way we access data in COMPAS files).

 ``HDF5`` files implement a chunk cache on a per-dataset basis.
 The default size of the chunk cache is $\small{1MB}$, and its